ENG517/Procedure/BlanchetteW/Tracing_Bitmap_Images.md

-# Vectorizing and Tracing Hand-Drawn Images in Figma #
+# Tracing Bitmap Images into Vectors in Figma
 <!-- Comments
   - I needed to change this to a .md Markdown file.
   - Consider simplifying it to 1 action: "# Tracing Bitmap Images into Vectors in Figma"